ba-st/Mole/docs/Mole.md

 ## Future Work
 - Walks and paths
-- Union, difference and intersection
+- Union, difference, and intersection